Awesome Music: Silent Hill

 - The original version isn't half-bad either.
 Especially in the game when it plays during a very poignant scene between Douglas and Heather.

 - Hometown, the end credits theme from Silent Hill 3.
-The original theme from the first game (which, itself, totally deserves to be on this page), remixed, with lyrics sung by Joe Romersa?
+The original theme from the first game, remixed, with lyrics sung by Joe Romersa?
 Hell yes.

 - Save Before You Quit.
 Too bad this wasn't on the official soundtrack.